U.S. judge rejects claim Harvard discriminates against Asian-American applicants

 Harvard denied the charge, saying its use of race in admissions was not a factor in the personal ratings.

-The U.S. Department of Justice sided with SFFA, saying Harvard’s policy significantly disadvantaged Asian-Americans, and that the university had not seriously considered race-neutral approaches to admissions.
+The U.S. Department of Justice sided with SFFA, saying Harvard significantly disadvantaged Asian-Americans and had not seriously considered race-neutral approaches to admissions.

 It has also probed whether another Ivy League school, Yale University, also discriminates against Asian-Americans.

-She concluded by noting Supreme Court Justice Sandra Day O’Connor’s prediction in a 2003 decision upholding an affirmative action program at the University of Michigan that such policies would likely not be needed within 25 years.
-That prediction has often been criticized by conservatives.
+The judge concluded by noting Supreme Court Justice Sandra Day O’Connor’s prediction in a 2003 decision upholding an affirmative action program at the University of Michigan that such policies would likely not be needed within 25 years.
+Conservatives have often criticized that prediction.

 Diversity at Harvard and other schools “will foster the tolerance, acceptance and understanding that will ultimately make race-conscious admissions obsolete,” Burroughs wrote.